Martyn’s Law introduces security obligations for venues

 We can help you prepare for legal changes

-Martyn's law protecting venuesMartyn's law protecting venues
+Martyn's law in Parliament protecting venuesMartyn's law in Parliament protecting venues

 Those managing leisure and entertainment venues will be legally obliged to ensure their staff and their premises are better prepared for terrorist incidents, once government proposals known as Martyn’s law, are finalised and passed by Parliament.